David Rutley was first elected as the Member of Parliament for Macclesfield in 2010.

-David is a hard working constituency MP for Macclesfield.
-He is committed to serving every constituent regardless of their political views and holds regular advice surgeries across the constituency.
-David is actively working to strengthen the local economy, revitalise Macclesfield town centre, tackle traffic congestion in Poynton and keep health care local at Macclesfield Hospital.
-He is also committed to safeguarding village life and conserving the area's beautiful countryside.
-David supports the important work of many community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.
+David is committed to serving every constituent, regardless of their political views, and, as MP, holds regular advice surgeries across the constituency.
+David campaigns to revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital, strengthen the local economy and tackle traffic congestion in Poynton and Disley.
+He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
+David actively supports the important work of community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.

 In October 2022, David was appointed as Minister for the Americas and Caribbean at the Foreign, Commonwealth and Development Office.
 David served as the Minister for Welfare Delivery (Parliamentary Under Secretary of State) at the Department for Work and Pensions from September 2021-September 2022.
 He was Lord Commissioner (Government Whip) from June 2017-September 2021.
 From September 2018-July 2019, David was also Minister for Food and Animal Welfare (Parliamentary Under Secretary of State) at the Department for the Environment, Food and Rural Affairs.
 From July 2016–June 2017, David was Parliamentary Private Secretary (PPS) to the Home Secretary.
 Prior to that, from May 2015–July 2016, David was PPS to the Secretary of State for Work and Pensions.
 David has also been PPS to the Minister for Europe (2014–15), the Minister for Policing & Criminal Justice (2012–14) and the Minister for Immigration (2010–12).
 Before being appointed a PPS, David served on the influential Treasury Select Committee, to which he was elected following the 2010 general election.